Follow us on Facebook and subscribe to InstantHPS on YouTube or Vimeo [click icons above, right]

 B. Language Requirement: Good reading knowledge of either French, German, Latin, Greek, or approved substitute language.
 (Language acquisition courses cannot count toward the degree.)
 Proficiency is to be demonstrated according to III.D.

 C. Research Paper Requirement: Students must submit a research paper in the history of science and a research paper in the philosophy of science.
 Evaluations of papers will be limited to a master's pass-fail.
+Credit hours are assigned based on successful completion of both papers.
 A master's pass on both papers is required for the M.A. degree.
 (See specifics in Section III.E.)

 D. Course Credit Requirement: A minimum of 24 credit hours.
 No more than two (non-HPS) 1000-level courses (6 hours total) may count towards the M.A. degree.
 (No pre-1000 level courses can be used to satisfy the degree requirements.
 No HPS courses at the 1000-level can count.)